Abigail Mejia

 Ana Emilia Abigaíl Mejia Soliere (April 15, 1895 – March 15, 1941) was a feminist activist, nationalist, literary critic and educator from the Dominican Republic.
 She completed her primary education at the Salome Ureña de Henríquez School for Girls and Liceo Dominicano.
 In 1912, she became a teacher in Barcelona where she resided with her family.
 She returned to the Dominican Republic in 1925 and became a professor of Literature, Pedagogy and History at the Superior Normal School of Santo Domingo.
-She is one of the leading figures of feminism in the Dominican Republic, founding the Club Nosotras in 1927 and Acción Feminista.
+She is one of the leading figures of feminism in the Dominican Republic, founding the Club Nosotras in 1927 and Acción Feminista Dominicana.

 Early life

 Abigaíl Mejía was born in Santo Domingo, Dominican Republic on April 15, 1895.
 She was born into a family of intellectuals who influenced and nurtured her own future as an intellectual.
 Mejía completed primary school at the all-women's academy, Salomé Ureña de Henríquez, and at the Liceo Dominicano.
 While Mejía was still young, her family moved to Barcelona where she obtained a degree from normal school in 1919.
 She returned to Santo Domingo for a brief period of time that same year and then moved back to Barcelona in 1921.

 In 1925, Mejía permanently settled in Santo Domingo where she worked as a professor of Spanish language and literature at the Escuela Normal Superior de Santo Domingo.
 It was during this time that she began her work with the feminist movement in the Dominican Republic heavily influenced by her encounters with feminist thought in Europe, particularly in metropolitan cities like Barcelona and Paris.
 During her time in Barcelona, Mejía developed friendships with pioneers of the literary and feminist movements in Spain, including Concha Espina (Santander, 1869 – Madrid, 1955), Blanca de los Ríos (Sevilla, 1862–1956), and Emilia Pardo Bazán (La Coruña, 1851 – Madrid, 1921) and these relationships influenced her work in the Dominican Republic.